You can get the planner PDF here.

 5. As each day passes, be sure to do a little drawing practice.
 Put a cross on the boxes for each day you did some.
 It can be just 5 minutes of practice to get a cross.
 The practice doesn’t all have to be focused on the main topic, but most days should be.

-In case you are unsure what sorts of topics to fill your planner with.
+In case you are unsure what sorts of topics to fill your planner with, below are some ideas.
 Remember it’s not about improving just knowledge but also skill, which is a slower process.
 That means that you could have a relatively narrow topic fill a full month because you need to practise it a lot.
 For example you could read about the basics of perspective in one afternoon, but it’ll take a month of practice to really make it a skill.
 Here are some suggestions:

 - Gesture drawing is always a good topic, but it’s also quite broad.
 So instead, you could focus on studying your favourite artist’s gestures, or work on your line quality for gesture drawing.